priscillaWare/elissa-x-priscilla-collab/phase3/README.md

 - kernSemV: executes the V() operation

 ## Known Issues
-Testcase 10: values do not match exactly, but are close to the expected output Testcase 20: order matches the alternate ouput specified in the testcase
+Testcase 7: all of the children have the same priority, so the output of the children is random and may not exactly match Testcase 10: values do not match exactly, but are close to the expected output Testcase 20: order matches the alternate ouput specified in the testcase